Raku/roast/README.md

 the expression are in scope at the location fudge eventually inserts a "skip()" call.

-When applied to a subsequent sub definition, registers the sub name as doing that many tests when called.
+When applied to a subsequent sub definition, fudge registers the sub name as doing that many tests when called.
 Note, however, that any skipping is done at the point of the call, not within the subroutine, so the count may not refer to any parameter of the sub.